izzypt/NetPractice/README.md

 ### Subnet Mask:

-- What is a subnet: https://www.cloudflare.com/learning/network-layer/what-is-a-subnet/
+- What is a subnet: https://www.cloudflare.com/learning/network-layer/what-is-a-subnet/ and https://www.youtube.com/watch?v=s_Ntt6eTn94
 - How to calculate a subnet: https://community.spiceworks.com/networking/articles/2491-how-to-calculate-a-subnet-mask
 - IP, subnet and cidr: https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking
 - Subnet calculator: https://www.calculator.net/ip-subnet-calculator.html

-> A subnet mask is like an IP address, but for only internal usage within a network.
-Routers use subnet masks to route data packets to the right place.

 - A subnet mask is used to divide an IP address into two parts:
   -  the ***network part***